Outpost of the Mounties

 Outpost of the Mounties is a 1939 American Western film directed by Charles C. Coleman and starring Charles Starrett.

 Plot

-In this adventure, a courageous Canadian Mountie must bring peace an embattled miner and an unscrupulous trader whose price mark-ups are beginning to hurt the community.
+In this adventure, a courageous Canadian Mountie must bring peace to an embattled miner and an unscrupulous trader whose price mark-ups are beginning to hurt the community.
 They fight to frequently that when the avaricious proprietor is killed, the young man becomes the prime suspect.